django-cms/django-cms/docs/tutorials/04-apphook.rst

 - prepends that page's URL to your app's ``urlpatterns``,
 - hands every request below that page to your views.

-That is why URL changes in the toolbar move the app with them.
+That is why URL changes in the toolbar move the app with them — and why ``get_urls`` returns a whole URL conf rather than a single view: the list *and* every detail page below it follow the page together.

 .. important::